bwssytems/ha-bridge/README.md

 manufacturername |	string 6, 32 |	The manufacturer name will be "Philips".
 luminaireuniqueid |	string 6, 32 |	This will be empty.
 swversion |	string 8, 8 |	An identifier for the software version running on the light which will be "65003148".
-Pointsymbol |	object |	This parameter is reserved for future functionality and returns a preset hashmap.

 The state object contains the following fields